Techassi/tinytowers/README.md

 ### External data (Externe Daten)

-Not implemented, but possible (All data is customizable).
+The config gets loaded via a URL (a config JSON file) when the game starts (All data is customizable).

 ### Behaviour classes (Verhaltensklassen)